Violet Oaklander: The Oaklander Model

-Oaklander also stated that applying Gestalt therapy principles helps children become whole again because Gestalt therapy “enhances the self.”
+Oaklander also stated that applying Gestalt therapy principles helps children become whole again because Gestalt therapy "enhances the self."
 Oaklander said that most of her child patients did not feel good about themselves, and didn't know themselves.
-Therefore, the child being able to say, “This is what I like, this is what I don't like, this is how I get mad,” helps the child to feel strong and more sure within themselves.
-In addition, Oaklander believed that the Gestalt therapy concept of “the present moment” is how the child relates to the therapist, because children do not say, “I really need to deal with my past abuse.”
-Oaklander said, “Trauma from the past becomes part of the present, so when we can bring them out [with the child] and look at them, that is what makes a difference.”
-Further, Oaklander stated, “Gestalt therapy is about helping people become aware of what they do and how they do it, and to encourage living in the present, to ‘be here now,’ and to help make better choices.
+Therefore, the child being able to say, "This is what I like, this is what I don't like, this is how I get mad," helps the child to feel strong and more sure within themselves.
+In addition, Oaklander believed that the Gestalt therapy concept of "the present moment" is how the child relates to the therapist, because children do not say, "I really need to deal with my past abuse."
+Oaklander said, "Trauma from the past becomes part of the present, so when we can bring them out [with the child] and look at them, that is what makes a difference."
+Further, Oaklander stated, "Gestalt therapy is about helping people become aware of what they do and how they do it, and to encourage living in the present, to 'be here now,' and to help make better choices.
 Children live in the present more than adults.
-But rather than becoming ‘aware’ of what they do, it's a matter of providing the experience for them to understand how they operate in the world.
+But rather than becoming 'aware' of what they do, it's a matter of providing the experience for them to understand how they operate in the world.
 We do it through art and medium.
-We provide experiments for the child to experience parts of themselves that they had cut away or lost.”
+We provide experiments for the child to experience parts of themselves that they had cut away or lost."

-In his book entitled, Windowframes: Learning the Art of Gestalt Play Therapy the Oaklander Way, (2006), Lewis & Clark Graduate School of Education and Counseling professor, Peter Mortola, documents his consistent approach to therapy using the Oaklander Model, and identifies a set of therapeutic experiences involving different media, including drawings, clay, sand trays, and puppets, and then shows how each of these therapeutic experiences share a similar underlying structure.
+In his book Windowframes: Learning the Art of Gestalt Play Therapy the Oaklander Way (2006), Lewis & Clark Graduate School of Education and Counseling professor Peter Mortola, documents his consistent approach to therapy using the Oaklander Model, and identifies a set of therapeutic experiences involving different media, including drawings, clay, sand trays, and puppets, and then shows how each of these therapeutic experiences share a similar underlying structure.
 In this way, the Oaklander Model engages the child in a playful activity that often reflects very real issues and aspects from the child's own life.